AdguardTeam/AdGuardHome/HACKING.md

  *  Use `assert.NoError` and `require.NoError` instead of `assert.Nil` and
     `require.Nil` on errors.

+ *  Use formatted helpers, like `assert.Nilf` or `require.Nilf`, instead of simple helpers when a formatted message is required.

  *  Use functions like `require.Foo` instead of `assert.Foo` when the test cannot continue if the condition is false.